hydpy-dev/OpenDA/extensions/HydPyOpenDABBModelWrapper/README.md

 #### Note on observations
 To access observed values, the usual mechanisms of OpenDA apply, and any existing _stochObserver_ can be used in the usual way.
 However, it is possible (and convenient) to access the observed values directly from the HydPy model, as these are often already contained within the model.
-This in turn avoids the necessity to convert the observed values in any format known by the OpenDA implementation.
+This especially avoids the necessity to convert the observed values in any format known by the OpenDA implementation.

 In order to achieve this, the wrapper also supplies a `org.openda.interfaces.IDataObject` implementation (namely `org.hydpy.openda.HyPyIoObject`), that can be used in combination with the `org.openda.observers.IoObjectStochObserver`.